(First posted at Non-Toxic Kids)

 Predictably, the American Chemical Council continues its stance that the chemicals is harmless, despite mounting scientific evidence to the contrary.
 When will Americans say enough is enough and protect people from this hormone altering chemical for good?

-And in the another reason to buy only locally, humanely raised and organic meats (or going vegetarian) file, is this article also at the Huffington Post.
+this article also at the Huffington Post.
 It details the half measures of new FDA rules regarding antibiotics used in livestock, and the power of Big Ag.

 While banning the practice of injecting eggs with antibiotics (did you know they that that??
 I didn’t!), the FDA stopped short of meaningful regulations on the use of antibiotics in livestock farming.
 According to the article: